open-telemetry/oteps/text/0121-config-service.md

     repeated Pattern exclusion_patterns = 1;
     repeated Pattern inclusion_patterns = 2;

-    // period describes the sampling period for each metric in seconds. int32 period = 3;
+    // Describes the collection period for each schedule in seconds. int32 period = 3;

     // Optional.
 Additional opaque metadata associated with the schedule.